First, the bad news: Most people aren’t going to buy from you (cue the violins…).

 In fact, 67% of buyers won’t convert…and it’s often as high as 98%.

 The good news is, you can claim a larger piece of that pie for yourself.

-If you’ve ever tried, I think you’ll agree that writing a sales page is one of the biggest headaches for online marketers.
+If you’ve ever tried, I think you’ll agree that writing a sales page that converts is one of the biggest headaches for online marketers (right up there with writing an About page).
 Next to getting started, knowing exactly what needs to be on your sales page can be a source of anxiety and frustrating hours in front of your computer.

 Not to mention they’re so loooong (do people even read them?)

 But you DO need a sales page.
 Especially if you’re selling (or planning on selling):